ga4gh/vrs/docs/source/appendices/maturity_model.rst

 #.
 If (or if multiple, which) product feature(s) are suitable for advance to Trial Use
 #.
 Comments on response (e.g. explicit endorsement or description of gaps)

-There is a 4-week review period for Product Implementers to respond.
+There is a minimum 1-week review period for Product Implementers to respond, though this may be longer at the discretion of the product leads.
+More time for individual contributors may be permitted on request.

 Advancing from Trial Use to Normative
 #####################################